The short answer is yes, equity release is safe.

 We are proud to be a member of the ERC.

-Equity release lifetime mortgages also come with features and options to help you manage your plan in a way that suits you, including:
+Equity release lifetime mortgages come with features and options to help you manage your plan in a way that suits you, including:

 - The option to repay the interest every month and/or make ad-hoc partial repayments to reduce the impact of compound interest, which can build up quickly.